 - Give the first replaced chip to the player with the highest value card by rank.
 With every player only eligible to receive one chip, continue giving a chip to the player with the highest value card until all chips are gone.
 This is known as a chip race.

-It is up to you to know the basic poker rules when playing in a tournament.
-Not properly educating yourself can cause you to unknowingly commit an infraction and get penalized or even disqualified.
+It is up to you to know the basic Texas Holdem Tournament Rules when playing in a tournament.
+Not properly educating yourself can cause you to unknowingly commit an infraction and get penalized or even disqualified!

 Additional Texas Hold em Rules

 - Texas Hold'em Rules and Game-Play

 - No Limit and Pot Limit Betting Rules

 - Odd Poker Rules and Situations

 |2 Tiger Gaming||$2,500||Review|

 |7 Ladbrokes Poker||€1,500||Review|

 Want the keys to tournament poker in 2017?
 Who better to take you for a...